 There will be weekly quizzes due on Wednesdays at 11:59PM through McGraw-Hill Connect.
 Quizzes have a 90-minute time limit.
 The lowest two quiz scores will be dropped.
-If you miss a quiz, it will count as one of your dropped scores.
+If you do not turn in a quiz, it will count as a 0.
 One attempt will be given on quizzes.
-Please note - on MHC quizzes, some students have reported not being able to return to a question once they've moved past it, even if they did not submit an answer.
+Please note - on MHC quizzes, some students have reported not being able to return to a question once they've moved past it, even if they did not submit an answer, so be careful.

 Quizzes are open-note and open-book, and students are permitted to use the class notes, textbook, homework solutions, and other general statistics sources on the internet.

 Students must complete quizzes entirely on their own.
-Like homework assignments, on quizzes students are not permitted to use websites or other sources containing exact solutions to this class's specific quiz problems or use Alpowered large language models (LLMs) to solve problems.
+Like homework assignments, on quizzes students are not permitted to use websites or other sources containing exact solutions to this class's specific quiz problems or use AI-powered large language models (LLMs) to solve problems.